-- The print report type, a list box of the print scripts available to the user, as defined in the file printconfig (see Configuring for printing on page 27). - The base entry from which to generate the report.
-The presents a drop-down list containing the entries in the target-object cache (see Target-object on page 66).
+- The print report type, a list box of the print scripts available to the user, as defined in the printconfig file (see Configuring for printing). - The base entry from which to generate the report.
+The presents a drop-down list containing the entries in the target-object cache (see Target-object cache templates).
 If the user does not select an entry, the report's base entry will be the one defined in the print script. - Optionally, the output file name.
 If this is not provided, the report will only be displayed to the screen.